Theater Review: StarKid Summer Series

 Written by Jeff Blim (who stars in the lead role), Matt and Nick Lang, and Brian Holden, “The Trail to Oregon” is a truly amusing dramatic interpretation of the well-loved game, with roughly two hours of story and song performed in lively fashion by a cast of only six members.
 Jeff Blim plays the father, Rachael Soglin his wife, Jaime Lyn Beatty their daughter, Lauren Lopez their son, and Corey Dorris the grandfather of a family who (in a completely genius choice by the writers) the audience gets to name at the start of the show.
 Naming each member of the family serves to bring the audience closer to them as well as their plight, and mimics the creative opportunity provided by the video game.
 In another example of audience participation, upon entering the theater guests are asked to choose (via concealed ballot boxes) which family member will be dying in that day’s upcoming performance.
 With just these simple effects, no two “Oregon” shows will be the same.

 Oregon’s sixth cast member is senior StarKid alum Joey Richter, whose roles (of which there are several) I should hope not to spoil.
 Suffice to say that Joey has never worked harder during a performance, nor has he ever been as enjoyable as in “The Trail to Oregon.”
-I had never seen Joey as a real “character actor” before, but after this show my vision of his potential is definitely changed.
-His lead role in “Starship” showed us his dramatic gravitas, and now with “Oregon” we see just how quickly he can move between personas, and outfits!
+I had never seen Joey as a real “character actor” before, but after this show, my vision of his potential is definitely changed.
+His lead role in “Starship” showed us his dramatic gravitas, and now with “Oregon”, we see just how quickly he can move between personas – and outfits!
 Nearly all of the people encountered by the family along the Oregon Trail are played by Joey.
 He certainly wears many different hats.

 It is difficult to single out a lone member of this cast, for each actor brings quite a lot to the plate, though a particular favorite of mine would have to be Jeff Blim, co-writer of “Oregon” and all-around extraordinary talent.
-You may know him as Sweet Tooth from “Holy Musical B@man!” or as Aladdin in “Twisted,” and in his role as Father, shepherd of the family (which in my show were surnamed the Butts, by some girl) Jeff is able to bear the burden of getting his loved ones to where they must go – snakebites, rivers and dysentery be damned!
-Corey Dorris is also a treasure as Grandfather, who (in my performance) got the axe in one of the most uproarious scenes I’ve ever experienced live.
+You may know him as Sweet Tooth from “Holy Musical B@man!” or as Aladdin in “Twisted,” and in his role as Father, shepherd of the family (which in my show were surnamed the Butts, by some girl) Jeff is able to bear the burden of getting his loved ones to where they must go – snakebites, rivers, and dysentery be damned!
+Corey Dorris is also a treasure as Grandfather, who (in my performance) got the ax in one of the most uproarious scenes I’ve ever experienced live.

 The ladies of “Oregon” are also a joy.
 Perhaps the show’s largest source of humor is Lauren Lopez’s role as Brother, a seven-year-old boy who is at least a little bit defiant of his parents and their wishes.
 Jaime Lyn Beatty and Rachael Soglin’s daughter-and-mother combination provides much of the heart and soul to the show, as the events of the play run their course and the family is challenged to either stay together or to fall apart.

 And finally, a word about the music: it is period-fitting when it wants to be, and deliciously raunchy every time else.
 The house band clearly had a lot of fun performing, as did the actors through their various musical numbers.
 One number in particular, a song that Mother sings about a mother’s love, felt just a little overlong in terms of pace with the rest of the show.
 But as the dramatic crux of the story, it was forgivable.
-And the show’s final number, which must have lasted all of ten minutes, will have the audience out of their seats cheering by show’s end.
+And the show’s final number, which must have lasted all of ten minutes, will have the audience out of their seats cheering by the show’s end.

 The verdict: “The Trail to Oregon” is solid fun for anyone who is familiar with the game on which it is based, and for those who are not familiar it is still a fun production sure to produce some laughs due to the cast’s time-crafted gift at playing before an audience.